SigNoz/opentelemetry-python-example/lesson-3-2/README.md

-# Lesson 3.2: OpenTelemetry Manual Instrumentation of Python Application
+# Lesson 3.2: Manually configure OpenTelemetry agent

 In the previous tutorial, we set up auto-instrumentation for our Flask application with OpenTelemetry without any code changes.
 In this tutorial, we will manually configure the agent.